noudess/docs-main/PEQ-Setup-using-XAMPP.md

 * [[WinRAR|winrar]]

 ##### The Walk-Thru
-1. Get the server source.
+1. **Get the server source.** In your XAMPP directory, create folder to store your EQEmu files.
+I've selected c:\xampp\eqemu.
+Within that folder, create a source folder.
+Using TortoiseGit, sync your source folder with https://github.com/EQEmu/Server.git
 2. Configure the source with CMake.
 3. Build the source.
 4. Get the database.